Perfect when you long for chips, but don’t want to load up on carbs: Butternut squash chips are a tasty, low carb alternative to potato chips.

 Now, I used to be a BIG fan of roasted potatoes.
 And of potato crisps, for that matter.
 But since I’m watching my carb intake, I’ve been looking for alternatives that are comforting without settling around the waist.

-While 100g of potato chips contain almost 50g of net carbs, the same amount of butternut squash crisps have only 10g.
+While 100g of potato chips contain almost 50g of net carbs, the same amount of butternut squash chips have only 10g.
 To put this into perspective for any of you used to cups as opposed to grams, 100g of roasted butternut squash are equivalent to 1/2 cup.
-These crisps are

 - super easy to make